Advancing the nonprofit marketing & charitable fundraising community since 1982

-The Nonprofit Federation intends and believes that its guidelines for ethical behavior are the strictest and most comprehensive in both the direct marketing and charitable communities.
-As an operating division of the Direct Marketing Association, the Nonprofit Federation requires its members to adhere to the same ethical guidelines as other DMA members, as delineated in the Commitment to Consumer Choice, which all DMA members are required to sign, and the Guidelines for Ethical Business Practice (a specially annotated version for DMANF members) and the Donor’s Bill of Rights, as adopted by the Nonprofit Federation and other major organizations representing the nonprofit sector.
-Members and staff monitor the actions of the membership and of others in the nonprofit community, and take appropriate action in cases of suspected ethical violations.
+The Nonprofit Federation intends and believes that its guidelines for ethical behavior are the most comprehensive in the direct marketing and charitable communities.
+As an operating division of the ANA, the Nonprofit Federation asks its members to adhere to the same ethical guidelines as other members, as delineated in the Guidelines for Ethical Business Practice and The Donor Bill of Rights, as adopted by the Nonprofit Federation and other major organizations representing the nonprofit sector.

 CHARITABLE DEDUCTION: We continue to monitor all tax reform proposals and will keep you apprised as developments occur.

 Questions or comments?
 Contact Xenia “Senny” Boone, Esquire.